idena-network/idena-docs/docs/developer/validation.md

 ## Flips

 Newly created flips are not available to anyone before the validation ceremony starts.
 Flips are stored in the IPFS in encrypted form.
-When validation starts then the public part of flips become available to anyone and private part of flips become available only to users who have to solve them.
+When validation starts then the public part of flips becomes available to anyone and the private part of flips become available only to users who have to solve them.

 Public part of a flip contains 2 random images.
 Private part of the flip contains another 2 images and the images order.